 The main accident was that Rebekah (Becky) Kiser was traveling in Ethiopia in 2003 and she thought that she was healthy enough that she didn’t need to take a typhoid shot.
 This big error in judgment almost cost her life and it ended up changing the course of life for many.

 During her sickness her tour guide took her to the small clinic in the town of Bahir Dar, the source of the Blue Nile river.
 A few months later she was traveling to Africa for another purpose but she stopped in Ethiopia to express her gratitude to the tour guide and his family.
 At that time she helped his sister who had a condition called fistula.
 His sister needed someone to take her to the hospital for treatment.
 Becky had never heard of fistula and thought it must be an Amharic (the main language in Ethiopia) word.
 She tried to look it up in different translation dictionaries with no success.
-But when she arrived to help she discovered that there are many women around the world that have not only lost their babies, and their husbands, and their social position, but they have also lost their hope for the future and they think even God left them.
-They all suffer from obstetric fistula, a hole in the bladder and/or rectum causing them to leak waste for the rest of their lives unless they are one of the lucky ones that can be fixed with surgery.
+When she arrived to help she discovered that there are many women around the world that have not only lost their babies, and their husbands, and their social position, but they have also lost their hope for the future and they think even God left them.
+They all suffered from obstetric fistula, a hole in the bladder and/or rectum causing them to leak waste for the rest of their lives unless they are one of the lucky ones that can be fixed with surgery.

-It broke her heart.
-She knew she had to help on some small scale.
+Becky knew she had to help on some small scale.
 At that time she worked as an independent sales director with Mary Kay Cosmetics.
 Her small team and some friends decided they had to do something and sent Becky back to Ethiopia.
 The original goal was to help five woman and then go back to her normal life.
 The program was first started to shelter women who were waiting for their fistula surgery but Becky soon realized that the problems of fistula are so very much deeper and that rehabilitation was what is needed for these women to ever begin a new life.